PierreRainero/PictureMetadataEditor/gui-electron/README.md

 You may be interested in other commands (if you are a developer for example).
 The project exposes the following commands :

-- `npm run react-test` : Launches all tests of the React application (use `a` after this command to forces all tests to be executed).
+- `npm run test` : Launches all tests of the React application using [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/).
+- `npm run test:coverage` : Same as `npm test` but generate a complete coverage report under folder named "_coverage_".
+- `npm run lint` : Run the linter [eslint](https://eslint.org/) in order to check if the code has a correct syntax.